marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ## CollectionView's `itemView`

 Specify an `itemView` in your collection view definition.
-This must be a Backbone view object definition (not instance).
+This must be a Backbone view object definition, not an instance.
 It can be any `Backbone.View` or be derived from `Marionette.ItemView`.

 ```js